-C. Eligibility for treatment should be based only on medical considerations.
+C. Admissions for treatment should be based only on medical considerations.

 D. Conformity with federal regulations on the use of new techniques or advanced technology should be maintained.

-E. Decisions of the Certificate of Need Board relating to allocation of new or expanded sites for health care facilities/agencies and technology should be based on strict adherence to regulations accurately reflecting the needs of the population to be served.
+E. Decisions of the Certificate of Need Board relating to relocation of hospitals and placement of new technology should be based on strict adherence to regulations accurately reflecting the needs of the population to be served.

-F. An aggressive campaign to reduce infant mortality should include access to an adequate number and location of affordable quality prenatal services such as mobile clinics, utilization of a variety of qualified medical professionals and provision for a variety of educational strategies about family planning and prenatal care.
+F. An aggressive campaign to reduce infant mortality should include mobile clinics, utilization of nurse practitioners and midwives, and a variety of educational strategies about family planning and prenatal care.

 G. The indigent care load should be shared by all health care providers, both public and private.

-H. Counties should be required to pay for health care for their indigent population, but the cost of care should be billed through the state in order to speed up the collection of monies and to provide records reflecting the magnitude of the problems.
+H. Counties should be required to pay for their indigent population, but they should be billed through the state in order to speed up the collection of moneys and to provide records reflecting the magnitude of the problems.

 Natural Resources 2003